 So, that is a potential defense in a sex crime case.
 Not so much because someone can say well, I was drunk so I shouldn't have charged with a crime because voluntary intoxication is not a defense in California to many crimes.

 In some crimes it can mitigate it down.
-In specific intent crimes, it can be used as a defense, but in general — especially for general intent crimes — voluntary intoxication can’t be used as a defense in California.
+In specific intent crimes, it can be used as a defense, but in general — especially for general intent crimes — voluntary intoxication can't be used as a defense in California.
+Learn the difference between rape and consent in California.

 Potential Valid Defense Strategy